personal-site-of-mine/nezrkaan-site/writeups/point-of-origin.md

   - Bellingcat
   - Geolocation
   - Munition Analysis
-description: Solving Bellingcat's Point of Origin challenge — geolocating a crater photo to Pokrovska Street in Orikhiv, Ukraine, and determining the munition's direction of fire from blast pattern analysis.
+description: Solving Bellingcat's Point of Origin challenge.
+Geolocating a crater photo to Pokrovska Street in Orikhiv, Ukraine and working out the munition's direction of fire from the blast pattern.
-keywords: OSINT, geolocation, crater analysis, blast pattern, munition direction, Bellingcat CTF, Orikhiv, Ukraine, Pokrovska
+keywords: OSINT, geolocation, munition analysis, crater analysis, blast pattern, Bellingcat CTF, Orikhiv, Ukraine, Pokrovska
-ogTitle: Point of Origin — A Crater, a Church, a Direction
+ogTitle: "Point of Origin: A Crater, a Church, a Direction"
 ogDescription: "One photo of a crater in a Ukrainian street.
 Two questions: where, and from which direction."
 ---

 <p class="lead">
-  Bellingcat's brief was short: <em>a photo taken somewhere in Ukraine shows a crater in the road.
-What street was the photo taken on — and from which direction was the munition fired?</em> One photo.
+  This month's Bellingcat challenges have all been about blast analysis and they have been fun to work through.
+The challenge gave one photo of a crater in a Ukrainian street.
 Two questions.
+What street is this and from which direction was the munition fired?
 </p>

 <div class="try-callout">